therealjohn/ai-agent-tracing-scenarios/01_hallucination_skips_retrieval/README.md

 Issue: Sometimes the agent ignores the KB and answers from its head.
-Why?
-Repro: Run several times; some runs include a retrieval.lookup span and include a KB snippet, others don’t.
+Repro: Run several times and use the traces to identify why this might be.